Privacy Policy

 Technical Data: Metadata that is used for the research purpose of understanding how you interact with the IoT PI.
 For instance, we may look at the number of times you click on “more information” icons, the amount of time you spend in creating an IoT Resource listing or an IoT Resource Template, and other actions indicative of how you interact with the IoT PI.

-HOW WE USE PERSONAL DATA
+3. HOW WE USE PERSONAL DATA

-• Where we need such information to perform the contract (i.e. Terms of Use or End-User License Agreement) we are about to enter into or have entered into with you (“ performance of a contract ”).
+• Where we need such information to perform the contract (i.e. Terms of Use or End-User License Agreement) we are about to enter into or have entered into with you (“performance of a contract”).

-• Where we receive your consent (“ consent ”).
+• Where we receive your consent (“consent”).

-• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests (“ legitimate interest ”).
+• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests (“legitimate interest”).

-• Where we need to comply with a legal or regulatory obligation (“ legal obligation ”).
+• Where we need to comply with a legal or regulatory obligation (“legal obligation”).

-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
+We have set out below, in a table format, a description of all the ways we plan to use personal data about you, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Purpose/Activity